 The Complementary Alternative

-Governance and management; the role of the Board of Directors; the role of the Chief Executive Officer —questions about these issues have prevailed since the first Board of Directors hired its first Executive Director.
-While there is widespread acceptance of the principle, “The Board sets policy and the staff implements policy,” there remain many questions about how this relationship should be operationalized.
 Is there a single solution that fits all circumstances?
-No. The Complementary Model provides NPOs with another alternative when neither the Traditional Model nor the Carver Model seems to provide the best answer to the question: What is the most appropriate role for our Board of Directors and our Chief Executive Officer?
+No. But, the Complementary Model provides NPOs with another alternative.
+When neither the Traditional Model nor the Carver Model seems to provide the best answer to the question: What is the most appropriate role for our Board of Directors and our Chief Executive Officer?